Find The Best AC Replacement Contractors in USA

 What is a ductless mini-split AC system?

-A ductless mini-split air conditioning system provides zoned cooling without needing ducts.
-It has one or more indoor air-handling units connected to an outdoor compressor/condenser unit. .
+A ductless mini-split air conditioning system is ideal for homes and businesses without existing ductwork.
+It consists of one or more indoor air-handling units and one outdoor unit.
 Each indoor unit can be individually controlled, allowing for customized temperature settings in different zones or rooms.
-Ductless mini-splits are more energy-efficient than traditional ducted systems because they eliminate energy losses associated with ductwork.
-They are also relatively quiet and can be a good choice for room additions, renovations, or spaces where ductwork is not feasible.
+Because no ductwork is involved, they offer more energy-efficient cooling.
+Mini-splits are easy to install.

 What is an Energy Star certified AC unit?

-An Energy Star certified air conditioner meets strict energy efficiency guidelines set by the EPA.
+An Energy Star certified air conditioner meets strict energy efficiency guidelines set by the U.S. Environmental Protection Agency.
 They're more efficient and environmentally friendly, helping to save you money and reduce your impact on the planet.
-When choosing a new system, look for the Energy Star certification logo.
+Look for the Energy Star label when shopping for a new AC unit.

 How do I calculate the right BTU for my AC unit?

 A BTU (British Thermal Unit) measures how much heat an air conditioner can remove from a space.
-Choosing the right BTU rating is important for optimal performance and energy efficiency.
-A qualified HVAC technician will calculate the necessary BTUs for your space based on factors like:
+Correct BTU calculations are crucial for properly sizing an AC unit.
+The required BTUs depend on several factors, including:

 • Room size (square footage)